 The Dean of the Graduate School is the chief academic and administrative officer of the Graduate School under authority delegated by the President and the Board of Regents.
+The Dean is appointed by the Board of Regents upon recommendation by the Provost and the Chancellor.

-The Dean of the Graduate School is responsible for the overall coordination and effectiveness of Graduate School programs, serves as Chair of the Executive Advisory Council, and serves as the presiding officer for meetings of the Graduate Faculty.
-The Dean of the Graduate School reports to the campus administration and is responsible for administering the programs of the Graduate School in a manner consistent with "Graduate School Rules".
+The Dean of the Graduate School is responsible for the overall coordination and effectiveness of Graduate School programs, chairs the Executive Advisory Council, and serves as the presiding officer for meetings of the Graduate Faculty.
+The Dean of the Graduate School reports to the Provost and is responsible for administering the programs of the Graduate School in a manner consistent with the "Graduate School Rules" and other CU policies and procedures.